Jacoby Brissett is selected Patriots starting quarterback for Week 1 against Cincinnati

 Brissett gets the nod over rookie first-round draft pick Drake Maye, who he shared snaps with throughout training camp and the preseason.

+“It’s been a lot of work.
+A lot of long days and long nights — the journey to get to this point,” Brissett said.
+“I’m grateful for this opportunity, but I’m also excited for it.”

-Mayo said he spoke to Brissett and Maye separately, and then together to inform them of his decision.
+Mayo said he spoke to Brissett and Maye separately and later together to inform them of his decision.
 Mayo told the team Thursday morning during a team meeting.

 “There were a lot of factors that led to this choice,” Mayo said.
 “I think the hard part is thinking in the short term and the long term at the same time.
 As an organization, though, we feel like Jacoby gives us our best chance to win.”